karlseguin/http.zig/readme.md

     server = try httpz.Server().init(allocator, .{.port = 5882});
     defer server.deinit();

-    try std.posix.sigaction(std.posix.SIG.INT, &.{
+    // now that our server is up, we register our intent to handle SIGINT try std.posix.sigaction(std.posix.SIG.INT, &.{
         .handler = .{.handler = shutdown},
         .mask = std.posix.empty_sigset,
         .flags = 0,
     }, null);

-    // setup routes and actions
+    // TODO: setup your routes and things like normal

     // this will block until server.stop() is called
     // which will then run the server.deinit() we setup above with `defer`